-Sheriff under pressure as questions rise over Florida school shooting
+More rallies in Tallahassee; sheriff is criticized in school shooting

-(CNN)As the Broward County sheriff continues to face criticism for his department's actions before and after the deadly school shooting in Parkland, thousands of Floridians will be arriving in Tallahassee on Monday to demand more gun control.
+(CNN)As the Broward County sheriff continues to face criticism for his department's actions before and after the deadly school shooting in Parkland, thousands of Floridians converged Monday on Tallahassee to demand more gun control.

-It is the second time in recent days that protesters have converged on the Capitol to pressure lawmakers into taking action.
+It is the second time in recent days that protesters have visited the Capitol to pressure lawmakers into taking action.
 About 100 students and their chaperones made the 450-mile bus trip from Parkland last week, meeting with lawmakers and Gov. Rick Scott and staging a protest outside the state House of Representatives.

 But where students last week sought conversations and lobbied for a variety of gun control and school safety measures, the group arriving Monday lists as one of its aims a permanent ban on assault-style rifles like the one used by the Marjory Stoneman Douglas school shooter.

-The "Rally in Tally" will be led by former Miami Beach Mayor Philip Levine, who is vying for the Democratic gubernatorial nomination, and is expected to draw 1,000 Floridians from across the state, according to a news release.
+The "Rally in Tally" was led by former Miami Beach Mayor Philip Levine, who is vying for the Democratic gubernatorial nomination, and was expected to draw 1,000 people from across the state, according to a news release.

+"I came to demand gun reform and the ban of assault weapons," said Kristen Grace, who described herself as an "angry mom" from Gainesville, about a 2½-hour drive from the capital.
+"My children and everyone else's deserve the right to go to school that is NOT hardened, schools that are places of learning and their teachers are NOT armed!!"

+Back in Parkland, meanwhile, teachers were anxious as they pondered what to do and say as their pupils return to campus Wednesday, one teacher told CNN.

 Sheriff cooperating

-The rally will unfold as lawmakers, including Scott, demand a state investigation into the Broward County Sheriff's Office response to the deadly February 14 school shooting.
+Monday's rally unfolded as lawmakers, including Scott, demand a state investigation into the Broward County Sheriff's Office response to the deadly February 14 shooting.

 On Sunday, Scott asked the Florida Department of Law Enforcement to "immediately investigate the law enforcement response" to the shooting, according to a news release from his office.
 Broward County Sheriff Scott Israel said in a statement that his department "will fully cooperate" with the probe, "as we believe in full transparency and accountability."

+In a separate statement, former school resource officer Scot Peterson, who also has faced criticism for his response -- including pointed barbs from Israel -- said through his attorney that many of Israel's allegations about him are "patently untrue."

 Israel has been under growing pressure as state House Speaker Richard Corcoran, along with 73 other Republican state representatives, called on the governor to suspend Israel for "incompetence and neglect of duty" in a letter sent Sunday.